godspeedsystems/gs-documentation/prompts/GODSPEED_DOCUMENTATION.md

   4.2 Copy the generated file to `src/datasources` folder and rename it as per the name of this datasource that you want to keep.
 If you don't have an existing database setup with a model, then create a prisma model file from scratch.

-  4.3 Make sure to note the `output` parameter in the .prisma file which should point to location in `src/datasources/prisma-clients/<name_of_your_prisma_file>` and `previewFeatures` is to be added in case you want to generate metrics for prisma queries for telemetry.

 ### Step 5.
 Generate prisma client and sync your database
 Run `godspeed prisma prepare`.
 This command will generate the prisma client and will sync the database with prisma schema.
-The generated client will be stored in `src/datasources/prisma-clients/` folder.
+The generated client will be stored in `src/datasources/prisma-clients/` folder which we specified above in the generator client block.

  ```bash
   $ godspeed prisma prepare